lfit/releng-docs/docs/gerrit.rst

    git clone ssh://jwagantall@gerrit.onap.org:29418/aaf/inno

-Since we are constantly working on uploading new code into the repositories, it's recommended to use SSH clones since the remotes for pushing code get configured appropriately.
+Since we are constantly working on uploading new code into the repositories, we recommend to use SSH clones since the remotes for pushing code get configured appropriately.

 Anonymous HTTP Clone
 --------------------